Koko-Dev/react-widgets/README.md

 This project is a React Application which consists of four widgets:
 -- An Accordion Component

--- A Wikipedia API search component (Wikipedia API required)
+-- A Wikipedia API search component

 -- A Dropdown item selection component